 Prioritization – As in the “prioritized Portfolio of initiatives” – determined by the Board in the Operations Plans and by consensus of the Regional Portfolio Advisory Committee (RPAC), who the Board has chartered to prioritize and advance market transformation programs through the Initiative Lifecycle process, using established portfolio criteria.

+RPAC+ - Refers to RPAC members, the natural gas direct funders (NW Natural and Cascade Natural Gas Corporation), plus any marketing or program staff considered relevant by funders.

 Rules of Engagement –

 NEEA will jointly develop a local/regional Funder Coordination Plan and clearly defined roles and responsibilities in collaboration with funders as part of the program business case prior to each milestone decision.